 This demonstrates why the three concepts listed above are so important in Chinese business, because people work together for a long period of time and have to be able to get along, trust and understand each other.

-This should also give you some understanding about the decision making process in Chinese business, where it can often takes a long time to come to a firm conclusion as every permutation is run through.
+This should also give you some understanding about the decision-making process in Chinese business, where it can often take a long time to come to a firm conclusion as every permutation is run through.